 I have volunteered with this organization as someone who socializes the kitties, offering Reiki informally to those who want it.
 They have many wonderful cats for adoption.
 Please go to www.FatKittyCity.org for more information.
 (This is one of the locations where hands-on Reiki for animals will be done for my animal Reiki classes.)

 Shelter Animal Reiki Association.
-I support S.A.R.A.
-(Shelter Animal Reiki Association), a nonprofit group of Reiki practitioners who offer Reiki to animals in rescue, shelters, and sanctuaries.
+Another wonderful organization, S.A.R.A.
+(Shelter Animal Reiki Association), is a nonprofit group of Reiki practitioners who offer Reiki to animals in rescue, shelters, and sanctuaries.
 To find out more, go to http://www.shelteranimalreikiassociation.org.